dryeap/RiverCrossingPuzzle/README.md

 Between Depth and Breadth-first search, which would you choose to solve this problem?

-Check the implementation and how the times to solve compare.
+Check the implementation and how both methods fare against each other.

-*to implement*

 ## Attempt to solve it on your own 🤔